 Role of the OECD

-“Better policies for better lives".
-Established in 1961, the OECD's mission is to promote policies that will improve the economic and social well-being of people.
-It provides a forum in which governments can work together to share experiences and seek solutions to common problems (see the OECD website).
-Its analyses, policy recommendations and definition of international standards are based on statistics, facts and actual experience.
+“Better policies for better lives”: the goal of the OECD (established in 1961) is to shape policies that foster prosperity, equality, opportunity and well-being for all.
+It provides a forum where member-state governments can share experiences and seek solutions to common problems (see the OECD website).
+Its analyses, policy recommendations and definition of international standards are based on statistics, facts and experience.

-Switzerland’s multi-faceted contribution
+Switzerland’s varied contribution

 Switzerland derives specific benefits from its membership of the OECD:

-Last modification 19.07.2018
+Last modification 28.09.2023